bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 </div>

-The article illustrates the difference between V2 and V3 Catalog APIs by comparing major operations.
+This article illustrates the difference between V2 and V3 Catalog APIs by comparing major operations.

 ## V2 and V3 operations